nrg-prod/ggl-server/README.md

 # Deploy the New Jar file - If you have new deployment in Back end

-Use WinScp Tool and Copy the gglserver.jar file before move the file server should be down.
+Use WinScp Tool ftp transfer

+Copy the gglserver.jar file before move the file server should be down.

 Path : /home/ec2-user/springboot